Cravings: A Zen-inspired memoir about sensual pleasures…

 Ha!
 If that were the case, I came to realize when jumping into this labyrinthine new world, a whole industry wouldn’t have sprung up of people and companies offering to help you do-it-yourself, all the way from authors to editors to formaters to layout people and cover designers, some of them independent and others attached to the biggie names in indie-publishing like CreateSpace; Kindle (KDP); Amazon.

 There is a wealth of support out there, not all of it commercial.
 People have put up YouTube videos by the score than can guide one at every step.
 You ask a question on one of the many platforms and the support and generosity of assistance is amazing.
-Thank you to the benevolent geek, which he must be, of www.bookow.com who offers a free bar code generator — up to six a day.
-They are for sale elsewhere, I discovered, for big bucks.
+Thanks, for example, to the benevolent geek, which he must be, of www.bookow.com who offers a free bar code generator—up to six a day.
+They (bar codes and bar code generators) are for sale elsewhere, I discovered, for big bucks.